ingo/ingo.github.io/_recipes/cheaters_pickles.md

 time: About 45 minutes
 title: "Cheater\u2019s Pickles"
 ---

+These quick refrigerator pickles allow you to enjoy crunchy pickled vegetables in under 30 minutes.
+Raw vegetables are tossed with vinegar, sugar, and fragrant spices, then shocked in an ice bath to quick-pickle them.
+The end result lands somewhere between a fresh salad and a fully pickled pickle.
+A perfect way to use up garden vegetables.
 This recipe was developed by accident when Dora Charles was working on her book, “A Real Southern Cook: In Her Savannah Kitchen.”
 The pickles come together fast, with a shock from ice cubes and a touch of sugar helping them move from raw to something between a pickle and a refreshing salad in just about a half-hour.
 Fresh herbs other than dill, like basil or a bit of mint or chive, can be used.
 A few slivers of sweet onion are nice, too.

 ### Ingredients